altocodenl/TODIS/readme.md

 The other two elements of computation, loops and errors, are niceties much in the same way as a roof and electricity are nice.
 Not absolutely essential for human life, but making it much easier and extending its capabilities.
 The essence of loops is conditional repetition of a sequence over a list or a hash; the essence of errors is conditional jumps through many levels, to avoid the burden of having to check everywhere whether a call was successful or not.
 Interestingly enough, errors are most useful as stoppers of sequences.

+**DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); everything below this message has to undergo intense transformations to achieve a more stable shape.
+Below are very roughly sketched areas.
+They are quite unreadable.
+If they don't make sense to you, it's likely because they don't make sense at all, yet.**

 A reference is a call to something that doesn't contain further calls.
 We bring something.

+@ destination message
+= response

+reference is the destination. the reference doesn't refer to itself.

+reference without message is the simplest type of reference, normally understood as a variable. a longer path is just accessing deeper in the reference. but the interesting logic is in how the top-level reference is resolved.

+sequence: one after the other; the response can be either the last value or all of them. sequence is needed to gather intermediate calls

 Before we delve further into loops and errors, let's go back to the first element, logic as a sequence of calls, and understand it in detail.
 Our understanding of a call, back in pillar 3, is summarized in this structure: